X-TRACK: Physics-Aware xLSTM for Realistic Vehicle Trajectory Prediction: Introduction

 \section{Introduction}

-In the domain of autonomous driving, one of the key challenges is to anticipate the future trajectories of the neighboring vehicles to plan its own trajectory \cite{intro_1, intro_2}.
-Vehicle motion is influenced not only by individual dynamics but also by social interactions and contextual dependencies among neighboring vehicles.
-Since the driving environment is highly dynamic, autonomous vehicles must precisely detect and anticipate the trajectories of surrounding vehicles, particularly during maneuvers such as lane changes, merging, or braking.
-Therefore, capturing social interactions and environmental context is crucial for accurate and reliable trajectory prediction.
-Additionally, to ensure the safety of traffic participants, such as neighboring cars, pedestrians, bikers, etc., the generated trajectories must be socially compliant and physically feasible.
+In autonomous driving, anticipating the future trajectories of neighboring vehicles is crucial for safe motion planning \cite{intro_1}.
+Vehicle motion is influenced not only by individual dynamics but also by social interactions and environmental context.
+Autonomous vehicles must precisely anticipate the behavior of surrounding vehicles as the environment is highly dynamic, particularly during maneuvers such as lane changes, merging, or braking.
+Therefore, for accurate trajectory prediction, it is crucial to capture social interactions and, among other factors, the implicit influence of the driving environment reflected in vehicle motion.
+Additionally, the predicted trajectories must be both socially compliant and physically feasible to ensure the safety of traffic participants.

-Due to the ability of Recurrent Neural Networks (RNNs) to model temporal sequences, they are widely adopted in the field of vehicle trajectory prediction.
-Particularly, Long Short Term Memory (LSTM) \cite{LSTM} is used as an encoder and decoder for capturing temporal interactions in combination with modeling social interactions \cite{cs_lstm, mha_lstm, two_channel}.
-While RNNs, especially LSTMs, have been predominantly adopted in this field, these models often fail to ensure that predicted trajectories are physically feasible or in accordance with the physical laws of vehicular motion.
-Therefore, a kinematic bicycle model was introduced where the predictions of a deep learning model are refined through a kinematic layer \cite{dkm}.
-It incorporates the physical characteristics of the target vehicle, such as non-holonomic dynamics, to generate predictions consistent with real-world behavior.
-Integrating a physics-based layer, therefore, improves trajectory smoothness and feasibility.
+Due to the ability of Recurrent Neural Networks (RNNs) to model temporal sequences, they are widely used for vehicle trajectory prediction.
+Particularly, Long Short Term Memory (LSTM) \cite{LSTM} is commonly used in encoder-decoder architectures to capture temporal and social interactions \cite{cs_lstm, mha_lstm, two_channel}.
+However, purely data-driven RNN-based models often fail to ensure physical feasibility or compliance with physical laws of vehicular motion.
+Therefore, a kinematic bicycle model was introduced where predictions of a deep learning model are refined through a kinematic layer \cite{dkm}.
+By incorporating the physical characteristics of the target vehicle, such as non-holonomic dynamics, these hybrid approaches improve trajectory smoothness and feasibility \cite{dkm}.